trisdauvergne/milestone-project-03/README.md

 There is also a feature to **sort lists alphabetically**, which when clicked displays list results in alphabetical order.

+The stacked format of this page will be the same across all screen sizes.

 ## Create A List Page
 When the user clicks on 'Create a list' in the navbar it takes them to a **form** where they can create a new list.
 The user must simply enter a name and provide a description.
-Both **input fields** are required and the form won't submit without these values.
+Both input fields are required and the form won't submit without these values.
 Beneath the form is a **create list** button.
-When clicked, the site **provides confirmation** on a new page that a new list has been made and invites the user to **go back** to lists where they can add items to lists.
+When clicked, the site provides confirmation on a **confirmation page** that a new list has been made and invites the user to **go back** to lists where they can add items to lists.

+The format and layout of this page will be the same across all screen sizes.

 ## Add To List
 Users can add to lists through multiple ways.
 They can click on **Add to a list +** in the navbar, or click **Add to this list** underneath the list descriptions on the 'My lists' page, or they can click on **Add to this list** at the bottom of the list items page.
-Each option takes them to the same page where they can input list information into a **form**.
+Each option takes them to the same page where they can input list information into a form.
 The list name in the form is **prepopulated** from the database.
 The user must paste a link to the product and also a link to the image from the retailer's site.
 They can type in the brand name and select from the **predefined product types** which will both be combined to form the heading of the item in the list items page.
 The user must fill in the description and price, which must be a number.
 They are then asked to consider **'how much do I need this?'**  and their finances and the environment.
 The aim of encouraging responsible spending and minimising environmental impact.

 The user can then click the **add item** button at the bottom of the form which takes them to a confirmation page.
-On the **confirmation page**, the user is given the option to **add another item** to the list, which will repeat the process, or to **view the list** (with the list name populated from the database).
+On the confirmation page, the user is given the option to **add another item** to the list, which will repeat the process, or to **view the list** (with the list name populated from the database).

+The format of these pages will be the same across all screen sizes.

 ## Edit List
 The user is able to edit a list by clicking on **Edit list** on the 'My lists' page.
 This will take them to a page where they can change the name of the list and the description.
 When the user clicks the **button** they are taken to a page confirming the list has been edited.
 They are given the option to **view items in the list**, with the list name populated from the database.
 When clicked, this will take the user back to the list and show all the items within it.

+The format of this page will be the same across all screen sizes.

 ## Delete List
 When the user clicks **delete list** on the 'My lists' page this deletes the list.
 The user then receives confirmation that the list has been deleted.
 On the confirmation page, the user is given the option to **go back to lists** where the remaining lists will be displayed.

+The format of this page will be the same across all screen sizes.

 ## List Items Page
 If the user clicks on a list name in the 'My lists' page, a **list display** of all the items within that list will appear on a new page.
 The **name of the list** will appear at the top of the page, beneath the nav bar.
 There will be 3 options beneath the list name that will allow the user to sort items by **brand name**, by **price** and by **urgency**.